MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 1. On the **Basics** blade enter:
     1. Name: **`Secure Windows Endpoints`**
-    1. Description: **`The Security Baseline for Windows 10 and later represents the recommendations for configuring Windows.`**.
+    1. Description: **`The Security Baseline for Windows 10 and later represents the recommendations for configuring Windows`**.

 1. Select **Next**.